yevheniyc/Autodidact/GT_Into_Operating_Systems/Project_1/Research_Development/Beejs_Network_Programming/README.rst

 	// hostname - a pointer to an array of chars that will contain the hostname upon the function's return
 	// size - is the length in bytes of the hostname array
 	// The function returns 0 on successful completion, and -1 on error, setting errno as usual.

+Client-Server Implementation
+^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Just about everything on the network deals with client processes talking to server processes and vice-versa.
+Take telnet, for instance.
+When you connect to a remote host on port 23 with telnet (the client), a program on that host (called telnetd, the server) springs to life.
+It handles the incoming telnet connection, sets you up with a login prompt, etc.

+Note that the client-server pair can speak SOCK_STREAM, SOCK_DGRAM, or anything else (as long as they're speaking the same thing.)
+Some good examples of client-server pairs are telnet/telnetd, ftp/ftpd, or Firefox/Apache.
+Every time you use ftp, there's a remote program, ftpd, that serves you.

+Often, there will only be one server on a machine, and that server will handle multiple clients using fork().
+The basic routine is: server will wait for a connection, accept() it, and fork() a child process to handle it.
+This is what our sample server does in the next section.

+My project is to create a multi-threaded process, but I can still borrow some concepts from Beej!